Riana Mooi

-Riana Mooi is a South African financial analyst, model, and beauty pageant titleholder who was crowned Mrs. Globe 2015.
+Riana Mooi is a South African risk manager in the financial services industry, model, and beauty pageant titleholder who was crowned Mrs. Globe 2015.
 Mooi had previously been runner-up at Mrs. South Africa 2015.
 She is the first woman from South Africa to win the Mrs. Globe title.

 Personal life

-Mooi is married to Craig Mooi and the couple have two children Brad (born 1993) and Dilon (born 1998).
+Mooi was married to Craig Mooi and the couple have two children Brad (born 1992) and Dilon (born 1997).

 She holds a Bachelor of Commerce degree from the University of South Africa and a Master of Philosophy degree from Stellenbosch University.

 Pageantry

 Mrs. South Africa 2015

 Mooi was first princess to Mrs. South Africa 2015 winner Sarah-Kate Seaward from Hartbeespoort.

 Mrs. Globe 2015

 She was selected as Mrs. Globe South Africa 2015 with the country sending a representative to the competition for the first time in 18 years.
 She was crowned Mrs. Globe 2015.